arcb01/g-narrator/README.md

 https://user-images.githubusercontent.com/13052324/214283712-3282a405-70bc-4821-b365-ccd43e37dae7.mp4

+> GPU use is recomended for much faster OCR inference time (Reading screen proces)

 ## Requirements & installation
 - **OS**: Currently, the application is only available for Windows, since the majority of videogames are played in this OS.